input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 We strongly suggest using [Nix package manager](https://nixos.org/nix/download.html) to get the right dependencies for building Cardano SL.
-It will fetch the correct `openssl` version, but won't override system-installed version, same goes for dependencies such as `rocksdb` with which many developers reported having problems.
-The rest of documentation assumes that you have Nix package manager installed on your machine.
+It will fetch the correct `openssl` version, but won't override the system-installed version.
+Same goes for dependencies such as `rocksdb`, with which many developers report having problems.
+The rest of documentation assumes that the reader has Nix package manager installed on their machine.

-To build the project, clone the source base and navigate to the root directory of it:
+To build the project, first clone the source base and navigate to the root directory of it:

 ```